Skip to main content

 Get an Elevation Certificate

 An Elevation Certificate documents your property's elevation relative to the BFE.
 If your property sits above the BFE, providing this certificate to your insurer can result in a significant premium reduction.
-A licensed surveyor typically charges $300 to $600 for an Elevation Certificate.
+A licensed surveyor typically charges $300 to $2,000 for an Elevation Certificate.
 This one-time cost can save you hundreds of dollars each year in lower premiums.
+Beyond the premium savings, an Elevation Certificate can also support a LOMA application if your lowest adjacent grade is at or above BFE, which would remove your property from the SFHA and eliminate the mandatory insurance requirement entirely.

 Apply for a Letter of Map Amendment (LOMA)